Published: May 17, 2022 • 3 min read

 [69d80fa4acjad4bd38e0b802ab87d4a6a3279c40] Merge pull request #8 from repo/branch

-As the prompt explains, we are roughly five steps from an answer!
+As the prompt explains, even though we’ve jumped back forty commits, we are only five steps from an answer!

-Time to bisect.
-Test your code again.
-Still broken?
+Now, we continue the bisect.
+Test your code on the new commit.
+Is it still broken?
 If so, make a note:

 $ git bisect bad